NaiSaikChan/mon2mm_dic-backend/ReadMe.md

 GET /api/words/search?query=xxx
 ```

-Returns an array of word objects matching the query.
+Returns an array of word objects matching the query as the Get word by ID.

 ---